alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 an industry lab will include people who've finished a PhD.
 Fewer people are *obligated* to give you mentorship, but more people *could* give you mentorship.

-The obvious answer is, "make sure your boss / advisor will be good before making a decision", but that's easier said than done.
+If you figure out whether your boss / advisor will be good before making a decision, that solves everything, but doing so is easier said than done.
 Everyone I know who's left Google did so because they didn't get along with their manager, and to me it feels like a cosmic roll of the dice whether that happens or not.
-The grad student $$\rightarrow$$ advisor relationship is a better roll of the dice, since visit days give you a chance to talk to the grad students mentored by your potential advisor, but I don't think it guarantees the advising relationship will work out.
+Getting a good advisor is a similar roll, except with higher stakes
+- a PhD advisor has more power than a manager does.

+I think the grad student $$\rightarrow$$ advisor relationship can be felt out more if you make good use of visit days.
+The trick is to ask the PhD students, rather than the professor.
+So you do have slightly better odds.
+That level of access is harder to get when considering industry offers, unless you're good at being persistent with recruiters.

 I got lucky and had mentors in industry who encouraged me to consider where the field was going.
-I think on expectation, my research ability would be about the same if I was in a PhD program, but there would be high variance on how it played out.
+I think on expectation, my research ability would be about the same if I was in a PhD program, but there would be high variance on how it could've played out.

 Research Direction